axelpey/axelpey/README.md

 ## Current and previous public projects

+- ✈️🌎 &nbsp; [TravelGPT.green](https://www.travelgpt.green) - A website using multiple generative AIs to make creative sustainable traveling ideas as alternatives for users plans, in order to make them emit less CO2 for travel.

 - ✌️ &nbsp; [Along - getalong.io](https://getalong.io) - A plugin comment system for websites based on annotations, designed to provide a healthier, anti-polarization experience for you and your readers.
-Deployed on [The Stanford Daily](https://stanforddaily.com).
+Deployed on [The Stanford Daily](https://stanforddaily.com) & [The Salt Lake Tribune](https://sltrib.com) - total 6.5M+ readers monthly.

 - 🌊🌎 &nbsp; [The Ocean Cleanup Plastic Tracker](https://theoceancleanup.com/plastic-tracker/) - A web-app using my research at The Ocean Cleanup to show you where your plastic might end up in the ocean when you abandon it on land.
-To date, more than 100k + users.
+To date, more than 150k + users.

 - ⚙️🌎 &nbsp; [Ocean Plastic Assimilator](https://github.com/TheOceanCleanupAlgorithms/Ocean-Plastic-Assimilator) - A data assimilation algorithm for ocean plastic lagrangian dispersion models.